gillesboisson/threejs-probes-test/readme.md

 ### In engine baking

 In engine baking is not supported for now.
-Blender exported data provided enough data (like probe visibility and cam clipping plane) to be able to bake probes in engine.
+The main focus for now is the integration with the coming blender plugin

 - [ ]: Allow the blender to export only data (for now you need to bake probes in blender)
 - [ ]: Implement a probe render based on cubemap renderer